anytizer/sargam-blog.lmms/README.md

 Screenshot: Random melody filled in LMMS; under Bhuplai raag pattern, with 4/4 time signature.

 # sargam-blog.lmms

 A blog on how I achieved practically random SARGAM (hence, the melody) generation for LMMS.

-(Plese notify me if something is wrong, or misleading in the text below).
+(Plese notify me if something is wrong, or misleading in the text below.
+I won't accept pull requests in this project, but will accept a new issue.)

 ## Random Melody

 I spent several weeks in search of random melody to be created with [LMMS](https://lmms.io/).
 For this, I came up with a new software that fills the notations.
 It is written in C# and using [SQLite Database](https://sqlite.org/).